 - Surface Modification and Cladding Processes.
 Cladding and surface modification techniques in current nuclear components are typically applied through some form of welding, a process that melts one material into another.
 This causes unique alloys at the interface.
 These material differences are the cause of many surface and sub-surface flaws.
 Avoiding melting by using solid state, cold spray or other bonding processes can eliminate the welded clad problems.

 AMM Project information, including Award Summaries and AMM Newsletters, can be found in the AMM Documents.

-NE's HES program activities are being coordinated with DOE’s Energy Efficiency and Renewable Energy (EERE), with the support of Idaho National Laboratory, National Renewable Energy Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory.
+The IES R&D effort provides modeling, simulation and experimental capabilities to help form the economic and technical basis for selecting early-stage concepts for further development.
+The IES activities are coordinated with DOE’s Office Energy Efficiency and Renewable Energy, with the support of Idaho National Laboratory, National Renewable Energy Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory.
 Focused research and development of technology options through complementary research programs, will enable a more efficient, environmentally sustainable energy sector in the future.